krozamdev/masked-password/.github/ISSUE_TEMPLATE/feature_request.md

+---
-## Feature Request
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of the problem.
-For example: "Password managers are still prompting to save the password even when the ignore auto-fill function is in place."
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of the solution or feature you're requesting.
-For example: "Add an option to modify how the password manager is ignored or introduce an additional method to prevent auto-fill by the browser."
+A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you considered.
+A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.